songsong945/songsong945.github.io/index.md

 title: About
 ---

-I am a Research Associate at Nanyang Technological University supervised by [Gao Cong](https://personal.ntu.edu.sg/gaocong/).
-Before that, I obtained the Master's Degree, advised by [Zhiyong Peng](http://totemdb.whu.edu.cn/), and Bachelor's Degree at Wuhan University in 2018 and 2014, respectively.
-And I was a visiting student at RMIT supervised by [Zhifeng Bao](https://baozhifeng.net/).
+I am a Research Associate and a PhD student at Nanyang Technological University supervised by Prof. [Gao Cong](https://personal.ntu.edu.sg/gaocong/).
+Before that, I obtained the Master's Degree, advised by Prof. [Zhiyong Peng](http://totemdb.whu.edu.cn/), and Bachelor's Degree at Wuhan University in 2018 and 2014, respectively.
+And I was a visiting student at RMIT supervised by Prof. [Zhifeng Bao](https://baozhifeng.net/).

-You can find my CV [here](/assets/files/CV_MSS.pdf).
+You can find my CV [here](/assets/files/CV.pdf).

 ### News
 * One paper “Towards an Optimal Bus Frequency Scheduling: When the Waiting Time Matters” is accepted by TKDE. *Oct.
 2020.* [Early Access](https://www.computer.org/csdl/journal/tk/5555/01/09250547/1oxjSBFKLbq).